i5hi/helpers/vault.md

 $ vault login
 ```

-### kv engine
+### Secrets engine

+The *secrets* sub-command allows us to configure vault's secret engine.

+Vault allows you to create and tune various different types of secrets engines.

 We will be focussing only on the ***kv*** (key-value) secret engine, which stores a single *key=vaule* at a specific path.

 Vault reads and writes secrets to paths, which can be accessed as http endpoints.

+In this example:

+the path ```msec/data``` will serve a kv secret at ```http://127.0.0.1:8200/v1/msec/data```

-For this example we have named the path msec/ and declared it to be of type *kv*
+Enable the root path msec/ and declared it to be of type *kv*

 ```
 $ vault secrets enable -path=msec/ kv